cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

 :numref:`lst:fineTuning`.

-The ``basicFullStop`` routine should probably be avoided in most situations, as it does not accomodate the specifications above.
+The ``basicFullStop`` routine should probably be avoided in most situations, as it does not accommodate the specifications above.
 For example, using the following command

 .. code-block:: latex